Higher quasi-categories vs higher Rezk spaces: Preliminaries

 A morphism of $\pref{A}$ is a \ndef{trivial fibration} if it has the right lifting property with respect to monomorphisms of $\pref{A}$.
 If $\cM$ is a cellular model of $\pref{A}$, then a morphism of $\pref{A}$ is a trivial fibration if and only if it has the right lifting property with respect to $\cM$. \end{paragr}

-\begin{paragr} A \ndef{Reedy category} is a category $A$ endowed with two subcategories $A_+$ and $A_-$ satisfying the following properties: \begin{enumerate} \item there exists a function $d : \Ob(A) \to \mathbb{N}$, assigning to every object of $A$ an integer, such that: \begin{enumerate} \item if $a \to a'$ is a morphism of $A_+$ which is not an identity, then $d(a) < d(a')$; \item if $a \to a'$ is a morphism of $A_-$ which is not an identity, then $d(a) > d(a')$; \end{enumerate} \item every morphism of $A$ factors uniquely as a morphism of $A_-$ followed by a morphism of $A_+$. \end{enumerate} We will often denote a Reedy category simply by its underlying category.
+\begin{paragr} A \ndef{Reedy category} is a category $A$ endowed with two subcategories $A_+$ and $A_-$ satisfying the following properties: \begin{enumerate} \item there exists a map $d : \Ob(A) \to \mathbb{N}$, assigning to every object of $A$ an non-negative integer, such that: \begin{enumerate} \item if $a \to a'$ is a morphism of $A_+$ which is not an identity, then $d(a) < d(a')$; \item if $a \to a'$ is a morphism of $A_-$ which is not an identity, then $d(a) > d(a')$; \end{enumerate} \item every morphism of $A$ factors uniquely as a morphism of $A_-$ followed by a morphism of $A_+$. \end{enumerate} We will often denote a Reedy category simply by its underlying category.

 Let $A$ be a Reedy category.
-It is obvious that $A$ has no non-trivial automorphisms.
+It is obvious that $A$ contains no non-trivial automorphisms.
 Moreover, if $f$ is a monomorphism (resp.~an epimorphism) of $A$, then $f$ belongs to $A_+$ (resp.~to $A_-$).

-A Reedy category $A$ is \ndef{skeletal} if it satisfies the following additional property: \begin{enumerate} \item[(3)] every morphism of $A_-$ admits a section; two parallel morphisms of $A_-$ are equal if and only if they admit the same set of sections. \end{enumerate}
+A Reedy category $A$ is said to be \ndef{skeletal} if it satisfies the following additional property: \begin{enumerate} \item[(3)] every morphism of $A_-$ admits a section; two parallel morphisms of $A_-$ are equal if and only if they admit the same set of sections. \end{enumerate}

-A skeletal Reedy category $A$ is \ndef{regular} if it satisfies the following additional property: \begin{enumerate} \item[(4)] every morphism of $A_+$ is a monomorphism. \end{enumerate} These two notions come from Chapter 8 of \cite{Cisinski} where they are called normal skeletal categories and regular skeletal categories.
+A skeletal Reedy category $A$ is said to be \ndef{regular} if it satisfies the following additional property: \begin{enumerate} \item[(4)] every morphism of $A_+$ is a monomorphism. \end{enumerate} These two notions come from Chapter 8 of \cite{Cisinski} where they are called normal skeletal categories and regular skeletal categories.

 By a remark above, if $A$ is a regular skeletal Reedy category, then $A_+$ is exactly the class of monomorphisms of $A$.
 In particular, being a regular skeletal Reedy category is a property of a category and not an additional structure.